Seeking Coaches for Indoor World Cup Teams

 Indoor hockey is a variant of “traditional” outdoor field hockey.
 It is mainly played by outdoor field hockey players during the off-season, when outdoor pitches are frozen or, alternatively, when conditions are too hot for outdoor play.
 It is an excellent way to improve fitness and stick skills because of its intensity and the smaller space it is played in.

 Indoor hockey differs from outdoor hockey in a number of ways.
-There are fewer players in an indoor hockey team with teams comprising a five players, including the goalkeeper, allowed on the pitch at any one time and up to seven substitutes.
+There are fewer players in an indoor hockey team with teams comprising of six players, including the goalkeeper, allowed on the pitch at any one time and up to six substitutes.
 The field of play is much smaller, a hard surface in a sports hall or similar venue, with boards along the sidelines that prevent the ball from going out of play at the side.

 History of Indoor Hockey